There’s a second hero on the launch team of Apollo 12’s Mission Control.

 He added, “Pete.
 And if you do a mode 4, it’ll be on the backup.”

 Conrad radioed back, “Yes, no sweat.
 I got a good SCS.”
 SCS was the Stabilization and Control System, which provided Conrad the ability to control and monitor the Service Module’s reaction control thrusters and the SPS main engine, especially in a Mode III or IV abort.
 Mode IV separated the CSM from the S-IVB while it was under power.
 SCS was independent of (and the backup to) the Command Module’s IMU.
-Conrad would fly manually.
+With SCS, Conrad would fly the CSM manually.

 Apollo 12’s Flight Director’s Loop at Launch with animation (by YouTube channel “lunarmodule5”)